Bhadrakali Temple, Kathmandu

 Bhadrakali Temple (भद्रकाली मन्दिर) is a Hindu temple dedicated to Devi Bhadrakali.
 It is located in Kathmandu, Nepal, next to Tundikhel.

 It is located near the Sahid Gate.
 The temple is at the eastern side of Tundikhel.
 This temple is also known as Shree Lumadhi Bhadrakali.
-It is one of the most renowned "Shaktipith" of Nepal.
+It is one of the most renowned "Shakta pitha" of Nepal.
 A form of the Goddess Kali, Bhadrakali in Sanskrit means "blessed, auspicious, beautiful and prosperous" and she is also known as "Gentle Kali".
 Another name for the goddess is Lazzapith.

 History

 The temple was built in the year 1817 and was previously known as "Mudule Thumpko”.
 The temple is believed to be built after Goddess Bhadrakali told the priest to dig the hill where they found her statue.
 Since then, the temple lies there and is protected by the Nepal Army.
 It overlooks the Singha Durbar, Prime Ministerial office, on the eastern side.